maxc0d3r/ansible-role-nginx/README.md

 Installs Nginx on RedHat/CentOS, Debian/Ubuntu, Archlinux, FreeBSD or OpenBSD servers.

-This role installs and configures the latest version of Nginx from the Nginx yum repository (on RedHat-based systems), apt (on Debian-based systems), pacman (Archlinux), pkgng (on FreeBSD systems) or pkg_add (on OpenBSD systems).
+This role installs and configures the latest version of Nginx from the Nginx  apt repository (on Debian-based systems).
+This role also allows you to install some extra nginx modules.
 You will likely need to do extra setup work after this role has installed Nginx, like adding your own [virtualhost].conf file inside `/etc/nginx/conf.d/`, describing the location and options to use for your particular website.

 ## Requirements